 Family Medicine, General (Minnesota)

-The Family Medicine elective is a subinternship that consists of two components and is designed to involve the fourth-year medical student as a G-1 Resident in the Department of Family Medicine.
+The Family Medicine elective is a subinternship that consists of two components and is designed to involve the fourth year medical student as a first year resident in the Department of Family Medicine.

-Students spend two weeks of ambulatory care at the Kasson Mayo Family Clinic, which is the resident training clinic, and are partnered with a resident working off of the resident's calendar.
-Students spend two weeks on the inpatient service.
+Students spend two weeks of ambulatory care in the resident training clinic, Mayo Family Clinic Kasson.
+The student is partnered with a resident working off of the resident's calendar.
+Students spend two weeks on the Family Medicine Inpatient Service at Saint Marys Hospital.
 Family medicine residents and staff are assigned to this service.
 Medical students assume primary responsibility for the patients that they admit to the family medicine service.

 - Gain an understanding of family medicine in the inpatient and outpatient ambulatory care arena